Current Presentations

 After They Are Gone: What Probate Records Tell Us - New! - Court records created by the death of an ancestor relate to decisions made regarding the distribution of the estate to the heirs, creditors, and dependents.

-Census Records: Have You Really Looked At Them? - New! - Census records can provide clues to our ancestors' lives.
-In addition to family groups, marital status, ages, and birthplaces they contain information about economic standing, military service, occupation, literacy, education, and disabilities.
+Census Records: Have You Really Looked At Them? - Census records can provide clues to our ancestors' lives.
+In addition to family groups, marital status, ages, and birthplaces, they contain information about economic standing, military service, occupation, literacy, education, and disabilities.
 Reading and analyzing the information is the key.

 Digging Up Deeds – U.S. Land records are some of the earliest and most complete records available.
 They contain clues to relationships, economic standing, migration, and much more.
 Learn about transactions between individuals using case studies to demonstrate how to find and understand different types of deeds.